nuxeo/nuxeo-openshift/nuxeo-backing-templates/mongodb/README.md

 ### Generation of certificates

 TLS configuration requires the generation of certificates.
 In the `certs` folder, launch the `create-certs.sh` script.
 After answering the questions, it will generate a `certs.yaml` file and a `key.yaml` files that have to be deployed in the Openshift project.
-It basically creates a k8s secret that contains all certificates needed by TLS and a `key.txt` file that is needed for MongoDB authentication configuration.
+It basically creates a k8s secret that contains all certificates needed by TLS.

 ### Template deployment